core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Rephrased consequences on loss of Recipient Contexts.

 * Removed requirement on 0 as initial value of the Key Generation Number.

+* Improved handling of responses from a server that changes Sender ID.

 * Added IANA consideration on the "CoAP Option Numbers" registry.